Urban-Meteorology-Reading/Tutorials/docs/source/index.rst

      - `LQF`
      - Anthropogenic heat modelling in London using LQF (uses the LUCY methodology)
      - London, UK
+   * - UMEP for Processing
+     - Pre-Processor, Processor
+     - `ProcessingSEBE`
+     - Create UMEP workflows using the Processing Toolbox in QGIS
+     - Gothenburg, Sweden

 ..   * - Urban energy balance
 ..     - Pre-Processor, Processor and Post-processor